Structure and computability of preimages in the Game of Life: Corollaries

 \begin{theorem} Given a totally periodic configuration $x \in \{0,1\}^{\Z^2}$ that has a preimage under $g$, it is undecidable whether it has a totally periodic $g$-preimage.
 Given a totally periodic $x$, it is $\Sigma^0_1$-complete whether it has a totally periodic $g$-preimage. \end{theorem}

 \begin{proof} Given an SFT $Y$, construct the configuration $x \in \{0,1\}^{\Z^2}$ as in Theorem~\ref{thm:PreimageOfPeriodic}.
 If $Y$ is nonempty, then the corresponding periodic configuration $x$ has a preimage.
 Furthermore, if $Y$ has a periodic point, then by semiweak universality so does $x$ (by applying the section).
 Conversely, any periodic preimage of $x$ maps to a periodic point of $Y$.
 It follows that $Y$ has a periodic point if and only if $x$ has a periodic preimage.
-Given a nonempty SFT, it is undecidable whether it contains a totally periodic point \cite[Theorem~5]{Je10}, proving the first claim.
+Given a nonempty SFT, it is $\Sigma^0_1$-hard, in particular undecidable, whether it contains a totally periodic point \cite[Theorem~5]{Je10}, proving the first claim.

-As for the last sentence, \cite[Theorem~5]{Je10} indeed shows that the existence of a totally periodic point in a given SFT is $\Sigma^0_1$-hard.
-It is in $\Sigma^0_1$ since we simply need to exhibit a totally periodic point to prove it. \end{proof}
+The second claim follows from the same $\Sigma^0_1$-hardness result, and the observation that the problem is $\Sigma^0_1$ since we simply need to exhibit a totally periodic preimage to prove that one exists. \end{proof}

 We note that Theorem~\ref{thm:PreimagePeriodicUndecidable} does not follow directly from weak universality, since we cannot prove the existence of a totally periodic preimage without the section.
 More concretely, take any aperiodic SFT $X$ and consider the block map $h : X \times \{0,1\}^{\Z^2} \to \{0,1\}^{\Z^2}$ defined by $h(x, y) = g(y)$.
 Then $h$ is weakly universal, but no configuration has a totally periodic $h$-preimage, so the problems of Theorem~\ref{thm:PreimagePeriodicUndecidable} are trivially decidable.